 Center for Urban Agriculture & Gardening Education

 Beyond the research farm, CUAGE offers programs in home gardening and urban forestry, providing District residents with information and training to support gardens and promote tree health, with special consideration given to the unique challenges and opportunities of the urban context.
-Our programs relay the significance and many benefits of urban food production as well as the array of ecological benefits provided by city trees.
+The center’s programs relay the significance and many benefits of urban food production as well as the array of ecological benefits provided by city trees.
 Through demonstrations, technical assistance, consultations, workshops and publications, residents are educated about community gardening, tree care, forestry niche crops and invasive species that threaten the city and region.

 The DC Master Gardener Program